kklein/kklein.github.io/_posts/2020-03-27-playlist-chat-bot.markdown

-Implementing such a bot came with fairly low effort as I found both the [python telegram bot api](https://python-telegram-bot.org/) as well as the [gmusicapi]( https://github.com/simon-weber/gmusicapi) very userfriendly.
+Implementing such a bot came with fairly low effort as I found both the [python telegram bot api](https://python-telegram-bot.org/) as well as the [gmusicapi]( https://github.com/simon-weber/gmusicapi) very user-friendly.
 Deploying the bot locally with a polling mechanism has also proven to be relatively straightforward.

-Remote deployment seemed a bit trickier at first, for google play music authentication is typically handled via oauth browser authentication.
+Remote deployment seemed a bit trickier at first, for Google play music authentication is typically handled via oauth browser authentication.
 Thanks to the help of [Simon Weber](https://www.simonmweber.com/) I was able to make it run on Google Cloud Functions.
-This has actually been a surprisingly seemles and pleasant experience.
+This has actually been a surprisingly seamless and pleasant experience.
 Details regarding the authentication can be found in the [project repo](https://github.com/kklein/gmusic-bot).